Joel-Adams/SNX_Ansible_Workshop/README.md

 sudo unzip terraform_0.9.11_linux_amd64.zip -d /usr/local/bin terraform
 ```

-Then edit `group_vars/all` and fill in the vars with your Azure api info.
+First, copy group_vars/all_example to group_vars/all, and then edit `group_vars/all` and fill in the vars with your Azure api info.
 This role can also provide easy domain name mapping to all the instances if you have a domain registered in Azure.
+You can also update the number of tower instances to be created and the number of node instances to be created.

 ```